kalviumcommunity/S82_Balaji_Capstone_Freelancing_web/README.md

 ## Project Title: **Freelancing Platform**

 ## Project Idea:
-A **commission-free freelancing platform** that connects recruiters with freelancers directly.
+A **commission-free freelancing platform** that connects recruiters with freelancers directly like p2p.
 Unlike traditional freelancing platforms that charge high commissions and allow random reviews, this platform ensures **fair payments, verified reviews, and AI-based rating for freshers**.
 It is designed to provide a **transparent, secure, and instant payment system** for freelancers.

 ## Key Features:
 - **No Commissions:** Freelancers receive full payment directly.